mlflow/mlflow/docs/source/getting-started/running-notebooks/index.rst

 Local Tracking Server
 ---------------------

-If you'd like to run the MLflow Tracking Server locally, you can do so by following the instructions in the `quickstart tutorial here <../tracking-server-overview/index.html#method-1-start-your-own-mlflow-server>`_.
+- Learn how to run an MLflow Tracking Server locally by following the `quickstart tutorial here <../tracking-server-overview/index.html#method-1-start-your-own-mlflow-server>`_.

-If you're just trying to quickly learn some concepts from MLflow, this is probably not the best option for you.
-However, if you're looking to learn how to set up infrastructure for deploying MLflow for a team to collaborate using a remote tracking server, this guide will cover the basics in preparation for `learning more about the tracking server <../../tracking.html>`_ and the specifics around `how to deploy a tracking server here <../../tracking/server.html>`_.
+- Learn more about the MLflow Tracking Server by reading the `Tracking Server Overview <../tracking-server-overview/index.html>`_ and `how to deploy a tracking server <../../tracking/server.html>`_ guides.